gyrn297/PINNTO/README.md

 # PINNTO

-Code for "A physics-informed neural network-based topology optimization (PINNTO) framework for structural optimization"
+A Python Code for "A physics-informed neural network-based topology optimization (PINNTO) framework for structural optimization"